Cruduper/React-WYSIWYG-Markdown-Editor--_tip-tap_/README.md

 1. Default styling is basic to ensure easier portability.
 For instance the the default selected button is not highlighted on page load.
 2. Default styling is made for desktop viewing rather than mobile
 3. Default styling uses `.scss` (sass) files rather than `.css`, but no sass-specific syntax or features (mixins, etc) are used, so it should work fine just to rename the stylesheets with a `.css` filename if you don't want to install sass
-3. State is not output anywhere, but this is highly dependent upon specific implementation details
+4. State is not output anywhere, but this is highly dependent upon specific implementation details
+5. Input needs to be sanitized
 <br><br/>

 ### 🔧 Setup/Installation